 Water and Feeding

-Garlic will be a heavy feeder during the summer, so requires a bit of care to keep growing.
+Garlic will be a heavy feeder during the summer and requires a bit of care to keep growing.
 You’ll want to check the soil and water if it begins to dry out.
 Most people will water once every 3-5 days, but this can be more if it’s unusually dry or hot.

-For feeding, you’ll want to use a nitrogen rich fertilizer roughly once per month.
+For feeding, you’ll want to use a nitrogen-rich fertilizer roughly once per month.
 If you start to see your plants’ leaves yellowing (and you’re keeping up watering) you can opt to fertilize a bit more.
-This is a common issue, and one that is easily corrected if dealt with quickly.
+This is a common issue and one that is easily corrected if dealt with quickly.
+It’s a good habit to check your plant daily for both moisture and feeding needs.

 Once the summer fades, you’ll typically be able to cut down on both watering and feeding.
-For those planting in fall, you generally won’t need to feed your plants until spring when they really start growing.
+For those planting in the fall, you generally won’t need to feed your plants until spring when they really start growing.
+In most cases, it’s actually bad to fertilize at this time as it can promote premature growth.

 Garlic’s Sunlight Needs